fdecampredon/react-typescript/Readme.md

 ## AutoBind Methods

-In react methods are autobounds to a component, this is not the case when using ReactTypecript, to activate this behavious you can use the `autoBindMethods` function of react typescript
+In react, methods are automaticly bound to a component, this is not the case when using ReactTypecript, to activate this behavious you can use the `autoBindMethods` function of react typescript :

 ```typescript